subbu963/esm-polyfills/README.md

 console.log(require('lodash'), require.resolve('lodash'), require('../package.json'));
 ```

-If you dont want to auto polyfill, then you can programmatically import them and use it your code like this:
+If you dont want to auto polyfill, then you can programmatically import them and use it in your code like this:

 ```bash
 $ ESM_POLYFILLS_GLOBAL=false node -r @subbu963/esm-polyfills <your-script>.mjs